leokabayashi/RoyalePowerBI/README.md

 ![Logo](logo.png)
 # RoyalePowerBI

->This is a "Fan Content", provided as-is and free of charge, as per Supercell's "Fan Content Polcy".
-SuperCell is not responsible for or supported this material in any way.
+>This is a "Fan Content", provided as-is and free of charge, as per Supercell's "Fan Content Policy".
+SuperCell is not responsible for or supported the development of this asset in any way.

 ## Objectives
 This is intended for PowerBI Beginners willing to use the recently released (August 15th 2018) official Clash Royale® API (https://twitter.com/ClashRoyale/status/1029741854529658880).